auravila/DataScience-Capstone/README.md

 |                             **automl_settings|
 |                            )|

+*Note*: For this particular excercise I also executed another automl experiment with the featurization switch set to off, results were the same however took some extra time to complete, this was somehow expected due to having a clean dataset.
+This can be found in the otherRuns folder, filename: AutoMLnoFeat.ipynb notebook

 ### Results
 Whilst AUC_weighted was considered as one of the best measurements the result of the execution of automl model indicated that AUC_micro provided the best run metric of them all.